pptr3/kpi6-test/README.md

-To run the project, you need to habe Flask and Flask-mysqldb installed.
+To run the project, you need to have Flask and Flask-mysqldb installed.

 `pip install flask`